-Bananas, without a doubt, make for a very healthy snack.
-This nutritious fruit is eaten so routinely that pet parents often wonder about sharing with the family dog.
+Bananas obviously make for a very healthy snack.
+This nutritious fruit is so popular, it’s no wonder pet parents inquire about sharing with the family dog.
+Good idea?

 Can I Give My Dog a Banana?
 Answer: Yes

 Bananas are beneficial for dogs.
 It’s a healthy treat but, obviously, remove the peel.
 The vitamin C and B, fiber and potassium are desirable for dogs too.
 Your buddy will enjoy a banana even more if it’s unexpected.
 It should be!
 Banana is fairly high in carbs and calories.
 Limit this fantastic fruit to snack status.

 Speaking of snacks, there’s an excellent dog treat made with real bananas – no artificial colors, flavors or preservatives!

 Fruits, in general, contain many valuable vitamins and minerals.
 Sweet tasting banana is one of the most nutritious.
 Low in sodium, yet high in antioxidants, your dog’s skin and coat will benefit.